dex4er/js-sliding-window-rate-limiter/README.md

 _Options:_

-- `interval` is a number of seconds in a sliding window
+- `interval` is a number of milliseconds in a sliding window
 - `redis` is an instance of [`ioredis`](https://www.npmjs.com/package/ioredis) or URL string to Redis server (only for Redis backend)
 - `operationTimeout` is a time in milliseconds after Redis operation is canceled